 Where were you 60 years ago?

 In the early 1950's, thousands of people were moving to the newly-constructed homes in Massapequa and Massapequa Park.
-The growth of residents in the greater Massapequa area captured the attention of Bishop Thomas Molloy of the Brooklyn Diocese, and he decided to create a new parish.
+The growth of residents in the greater Massapequa area captured the attention of Bishop Thomas Molloy of the Brooklyn Diocese, and he decided to create a new Catholic parish there.

 In November 1952, Fr.
 Francis Burns was appointed Pastor, beginning his ministry in what had been a large white summer mansion built in the 1860's, which was to serve as the rectory and church for several years.